 Regina Ecker, Country Director of GIZ added “Climate change and environmental issues are huge topics of our time, not only related to Vietnam but a global challenge. (…) I’m pleased that now the German and Vietnamese governments, as global partners, are finding solutions to this problem together.”.

 In Vietnam, NDC-TIA will support the MOT in developing and implementing their MRV system related to climate change activities in the transport sector.
-The programme will also support Vietnam in developing regulatory frameworks to support electric vehicle deployment at the city and national level and fuel economy policy.
+The program will also support Vietnam in developing regulatory frameworks to support electric vehicle deployment at the city and national level and fuel economy policy.

 More than 80 representatives from the government, private sectors, and development organisations participated in the kick-off meeting of NDC-TIA Vietnam component.